degi/rfallow/README.md

-**R-Fallow** is the R/Shiny implementation of original FALLOW model developed by ICRAF
+**R-Fallow** is the R/Shiny implementation of the original FALLOW model developed by ICRAF

 ## How to run